python-openxml/python-docx/docs/dev/analysis/features/header-inheritance2.rst

 Steps:
 ------

+Scenario 1:

 > Set Section 3's Odd Header "Link to Previous" to False.

 XML:  Header is in sentinel sectPr

-> Set Section 3's Odd Header "Link to Previous" to True.
+Scenario 2:

 > Set Section 2's Odd Header "Link to Previous" to False.

 XML: Header is in sectPr of last paragraph of section 2, not in sentinel sectPr.

+Scenario 3:

+> Set Section 3's Odd Header "Link to Previous" to False.
+> Add Section 4

+XML: Header is in sectPr of last paragraph of section 3, not in sentinel sectPr.